yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Organisation

-The main entity of data, can only view one Organisation at a time, all data is contained.
+The main entity for all your data (Environments, APIs, Users, etc).
+An Organisation is connected to a single region and once connected, cannot be changed.

 ### Team